 Are you financing or leasing your car?

-If you are financing or leasing your car, choosing a lower excess could work in your favour.
+If you’re financing or leasing your car (a novated lease is explained here, choosing a lower excess could work in your favour.
 This generally provides better coverage.
-Should your vehicle be unrepairable you may be liable for the full cost owing to the finance or leasing company, a lower excess and the help of agreed value will make sure you’re not left with a massive out of pocket cost.
+Should your vehicle be irreparable you may be liable for the full cost owing to the finance or leasing company.
+A lower excess and the help of agreed value will make sure you’re not left with a massive out of pocket cost.

 Have you shopped around for quotes?

 Shopping around for quotes from different car insurance providers will allow you to get an idea of which policy has an excess that works best for you.
 PD Insurance has a flexible excess option which will allow you to obtain a cheap car insurance policy with an excess that suits your needs.

 Have you taken advantage of car insurance discounts?

 If your goal is to save more money, there may be other ways to reduce your costs.
 With PD Insurance you may be eligible for other car insurance discounts that will allow you to get the savings you need to keep your excess low.
 We have several on offer, such as a discount if you’re the only driver of your car.